desolaterobot/thoth/README.md

 ### Translate Button
 Appearing only when the target folder is encrypted, this button translates the gibberish of the encrypted filenames into its original names.
 Passcode is required for this.
 In the translated mode, the filenames turn from blue to green.
 In this mode, you can rename or open the files as per normal.
 However, if you opened the file and have made changes to the file you want saved, you MUST click 'Yes' on the dialog box that shows up after the file is opened: INSERT PICTURE

+## Common Errors
+<b>Wrong passcode:</b> The passcode you typed was not the same as the passcode used to encrypt the folder.
+When encrypting, always remember the passcode used to do so.
+None that this error only arises whenever decryption is necessary, e.g. Folder Decryption, Translation, Renaming of Encrypted Files, Opening Encrypted Files...

+<b>Folder already contains some encrypted/decrypted files:</b> The `Encrypt Folder` and `Decrypt Folder` buttons only work if EVERY file in the target folder is unencrypted or encrypted respectively.
+It does not work if the target folder is supposed to be encrypted, but contains some decrypted files or vice versa.
+For reference, an encrypted file is a file that has a string ofm random characters as names, followed by a `.thth` extension, and a folder that is supposed to be encrypted contains a file with the name of the folder as its name, followed by a `.ththscrpt` extension.

 ## How it works